Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 regulatory change

-Clark County Parks and Recreation Director Patrick Almeido signed policy expanding drone-approved parks from 8 to 28 locations in response to advocacy by Vegas Drone Meetup group.
-Many newly approved parks in uncontrolled airspace.
+Clark County Parks and Recreation Director Patrick Almeido signed policy expanding drone-approved locations from approximately 8 to 28 parks.
+Result of advocacy by Vegas Drone Meetup group.
+Many new parks sit in uncontrolled airspace, eliminating need for LAANC authorization.
+FPV racing drones still require special use permit.

 November 12, 2025Source